meal plan FAQs

 Meal Dollars come with your meal plan.
 These can be used at any Elon Dining facility working on the same principle as a debit card.
 Meal Dollars carry over from Fall to Winter and Winter to Spring (must purchase same or higher priced meal plan in Spring for meal dollars to transfer).
 Roll over Meal Dollars will appear on student accounts after the Add/Drop period ends.
 If you run low on Meal Dollars, reload with Food Dollars.

 Food Dollars are a pre-paid declining balance account used exclusively in dining locations on campus.
-Food Dollars are a great way to customize your meal plan based on your individual eating habits: snacking, dining in casual restaurants, purchasing groceries, etc. Food Dollars differ from Meal Dollars in that they are added in addition to your meal plan.
+Food Dollars are a great way to customize your meal plan based on your individual eating habits: snacking, dining in casual restaurants, purchasing groceries, etc. Food Dollars differ from Meal Dollars in that they are added in addition to your meal plan, and they stay on your card as long as you enrolled at Elon.
 You can add Food Dollars at any time.
-Simply stop by the Phoenix Card office in McCoy Commons 201 or visit http://www.elon.edu/e-web/bft/pxcard/.
+Simply stop by the Phoenix Card office in McCoy Commons 201 or visit here!

 You’ll save 15% at the register every time you pay for your purchase with Food Dollars.